How to Draw with Crayons Like a Boss

 If you want to try your hand at working with crayons to create realistic drawings, here are 10 pointers:

 1. Use Crayola.
 These are the best and have the best color saturation.

 2. Use a paper that will grip the color evenly.
 I like Stonehenge or illustration board.

-3. Have a good hand-held sharpener handy, and try to keep a point on the crayon.
+3. Have a good hand-held sharpener handy.
+Always try to keep a point on the crayon.
 This makes it go on more evenly.

-4. Apply the crayon in a professional manner, just like you would any other fine art tool.
-Use control and be deliberate.
-Don’t turn 5 years old again!
+4. Apply the crayon in a professional manner.
+Just like you would any other fine art tool, use control and be deliberate.
+Don’t become five years old again!

 5. Build your colors gradually, and layer them.
 Apply a light undertone, and build darker colors slowly on top.

 6. Crayons can actually be more difficult to layer with due to the high wax content.
 Don’t confuse them with colored pencils!
 If you want the “look” of colored pencil, just use that instead.

 7. Some colors are more transparent than others.
 Some colors are very opaque.
 Test your colors on a separate piece of paper to see how they work together.

 8. Too many layers of crayon can make the colors resist each other.
 This can make it harder to add more color.
 Use as few colors as possible to get your end result.